-- 62. (1) A ship security plan for a South African regulated ship must - - (a) include a security assessment for the ship; - (b) set out the security measures to be implemented on, or in connection with, the ship for maritime security levels 1, 2 and 3; - (c) include contact details for the ship's security officer, - (d) make provision for the use of declarations of security; and - (c) demonstrate that the implementation of the plan will make an appropriate contribution towards reducing the risk of unlawful interference with maritime transport. - (2) The security assessment mentioned in subregulation (1)(a) must - - (a) take into account any documents required in writing by the Authority to be taken into account; and - (b) address the matters required by Annex 2 to he addressed.
+- 62. (1) A ship security plan for a South African regulated ship must- - (a) include a security assessment for the ship; - (b) set out the security measures to be implemented on, or in connection with, the ship for maritime security levels 1, 2 and 3; - (c) include contact details for the ships security officer; - (d) make provision for the use of declarations of security; and - (e) demonstrate that the implementation of the plan will make an appropriate contribution towards reducing the risk of unlawful interference with maritime transport. - (2) The security assessment mentioned in subregulation (i)(a) must- - take into account any documents required in writing by the Authority to be taken into account; and - (b) address the matters required by Annex 2 to be addressed.